 At Shinjuku train station, take the JR Shonan-Shinjuku Line.
 If the train is bound for Zushi (逗子), this train will make a stop at Kamakura (about one hour’s ride from Shinjuku).
 If the train is bound for Odawara, you need to transfer at Ofuna station, taking the Yokosuka Line bound for Zushi (alight at Kamakura station).
 For other methods, refer to this page.

 How to get around Kamakura:

 I took different buses at Kamakura station (it’s both the train & bus stations), here’s the itinerary and transport methods.
 Sorry, I don’t remember the bus numbers!

 Hokokuji temple — bus –> Kamakura station

 Kamakura station — bus –> Great Buddha temple

 Great Buddha temple — walk –> Hasedera Temple

 Hasedera Temple — bus –> Kamakura station

 Tip: Kamakura Free Kankyo Tegata is a useful one-day bus pass which costs 570yen/adult, 290 yen/child, available for purchase at the Tourist Office at Kamakura train station.
+Simply show it to the driver as you alight each bus.
 The bus pass is not available for sale on 1-3 Jan.

 Are you intending to visit Kamakura as a day trip the next time you’re in Tokyo?